google/WebFundamentals/src/content/en/fundamentals/primers/payment-request/android-pay.markdown

 ### Required knowledge

 * Because Android Pay in Chrome uses the PaymentRequest API, it is essential to familiarize yourself with the [integration guide](https://developers.google.com/web/fundamentals/primers/payment-request/?hl=en) before continuing.
-* Even if you are not an Android: developer, it will be useful to acquaint yourself with the [Android Pay in-app APIs](https://developers.google.com/android-pay/android/tutorial).
+* Even if you are not an Android developer, it will be useful to acquaint yourself with the [Android Pay in-app APIs](https://developers.google.com/android-pay/android/tutorial).
 Because the responses returned by Android Pay are the same on Android and Chrome, the information on response handling is useful.
 * Review the Android Pay detailed [content policies](https://support.google.com/payments/merchant/answer/75724?payments_to_biz=&rd=1) to make sure your specific goods or services are supported.

 ### Setting up the environment

 * Make sure you have the Android Pay app installed on your device.
-You need to be in one of the supported countries (United States, United Kingdom, Australia or Singapore as of September 2016) to install it.
+You need to be in one of the supported countries to install it.
+Check on [android.com/pay](https://www.android.com/pay/) to see if your country is supported.
 * For testing, you need to [add a credit card](https://support.google.com/androidpay/answer/6289372) to Android Pay on your device.
 * Sign up for a merchant ID from Android Pay
     * Add your company, site origin, and a company email using [this form.](https://goo.gl/forms/SiKd7GAESCPNg9H83)
-    * Google will provide a merchant ID within 24 hours.
+    * Google will provide a merchant ID within 1 business day.
 * Ensure that [your payment gateway / processor supports Android Pay tokens](https://developers.google.com/android-pay/#processors).
-* Acquire a key-pair used to encrypt the response from Android Pay if you are using the network token approach.
+* Acquire a key-pair used to encrypt the response from Android Pay if you are using [the network token approach](#integration-using-network-token).
     * Google recommends that you work with your payment processor to obtain a public key.
 This simplifies the process as your processor will be able to handle decryption of the Android Pay Payload.
 Find more information at your payment processor documentation.
     * If you want to handle encryption yourself, please refer to [Payment Token Cryptography](https://developers.google.com/android-pay/integration/payment-token-cryptography) for generating a base64 encoded Elliptic Curve Integrated Encryption key.